kindelia/Kindelia/WHITEBOOK.md

 Statements
 ----------

-Kindelia statements alter the network's state.
+K-Chan statements alter the network's state.
 They can be one of 4 variants:

 ### `CTR`: defines a new constructor